impact-initiatives/Kobo-Codebook-Generator/.github/ISSUE_TEMPLATE/technical-specifications.md

 # Technical Specifications for the Codebook Generator

 ## Objective
-Develop a tool to convert KOBO or DAP forms into a basic codebook with the following minimum fields:
+Develop a tool to convert KOBO Form into a basic codebook with the following minimum fields:
 - Variable name
 - Variable label/description
 - Data type